pnpm/pnpm.io/docs/cli/recursive.md

 pnpm recursive exec -- &lt;command> [args...]
 ```

-This command runs a command in each package of the multi-package repo.
+This command runs a command in each package of the monorepo.

 The name of the current package is available through the environment variable `PNPM_PACKAGE_NAME` (supported from pnpm v2.22.0).